thebitmaptoshi/FOI/README.md

 Use Dev Tools to CYA, if no IYKYK don't use this version without recourse.

-DO NOT HAVE ANY WALLETS CONNECTED or live while browseing!
+DO NOT HAVE ANY WALLETS CONNECTED or live while browsing!

 Hello, this is IT...
 Did you turn it off and back on yet?